 The following is an extract from the only surviving copy of The Word of Thullu, kept in the Library of Kings at Pixett.

-And in the beginning there was only Emptiness, the infinite void.
+And in the beginning there was only Emptiness, the infinite yet knowing void.

-And One with the void was Thullu: timeless, ageless, shapeless, faceless, neither dead nor living, neither bright nor dark, neither good nor evil.
+And the first child of the void was Thullu: timeless, ageless, shapeless, faceless, neither dead nor living, neither bright nor dark, neither good nor evil.

 And Thullu sought to increase, to propagate, to create.

-And thus, by Thullu’s will alone, the two powers caused a great cataclysm that seared the void, bringing light (and shadow), creating space and time, forming blood, flesh and bone, enervating breath and mind.
+And so the knowing void allowed Thullu his will, sparking a great cataclysm that seared the void, bringing light (and shadow), creating space and time, forming blood, flesh and bone, enervating breath and mind.

-In this way the universe was born and all the worlds made – from Thullu to Thullu for Thullu.
-All the worlds are thereby under Thullu’s ultimate dominion and ever will be.
+In this way the universe was born and all the worlds made.
+All the worlds thereby owe a debt to Thullu and are under his ultimate and intimate dominion and ever will be.